ProjectZeroDays/ext-mobile-drivers/pimoroni-blinkt/README.md

 ## Installing

-First, you have to install Blinkt! software:
+First, you have to install Blinkt! software, by executing this as "pi" user on console:

 `curl https://get.pimoroni.com/blinkt | bash`